“Our organization is transitioning to a new system.”

 I hear you.
-There’s not enough time in the day to get things done, and now you’re being told to do the technological equivalent of learning to walk again.
-It’s not ideal…but it does make sense.
+There’s not enough time in the day, and now you’re being told to do the technological equivalent of learning to walk again.
+It’s not ideal.
+But it does make sense.

-We’re creatures of habit.
+We’re all creatures of habit.
 If no one tells us to change things up for the sake of a new system, we probably wouldn’t.
-You also have to consider the costs.
-New data systems are expensive after all: they can require hundreds (or thousands!) of dollars, not to mention the staff time and resources that get diverted away from your nonprofit’s work.

-Tip: This is not a free pass for leaders to force systems onto people!
-Responsible leadership means building an extensive roll-out plan so that staff have time to learn, ask questions, and make mistakes with the new system.
+Tip: This is not a free pass for leaders to force systems onto people.
+Responsible leadership means building a roll-out plan: for staff to learn, ask questions, and make (honest) mistakes with the new system.

-When Leaders Say: “This will help us to be more transparent.”
+When Leaders Say: “This will help us be more transparent.”

 What Staff Think: “They want to know my every move.”

-The quality of a nonprofit’s system doesn’t come from the money spent on building it, but the time spent in encouraging staff to adopt it.
+It doesn’t matter how much it costs.
+A system only succeeds if staff are encouraged to adopt it.
 By making thoughtful communication choices, leaders are entirely capable of setting the tone for a successful system implementation!